 In-Person Cold Calling Strategies

-In-person visits aren't as common today, but they can still be a valuable technique in B2B sales, which means it may be more useful than you think.
-After all, if you're the first salesperson who has stopped by a particular office (in a long time or ever), the novelty can help you get your foot in the door.
+In-person visits aren't as common today, but they can still be a valuable technique in B2B sales.
+If you're the first salesperson who has stopped by a particular office, the novelty can help you get your foot in the door.

-Benefits of In-Person Cold Calling
+Benefits of In-Person Prospecting

-Dropping in on an office allows you to talk to people who aren't decision makers themselves, but who might have useful information about the company in general.
-For example, a few minutes with the receptionist can yield information such as the name(s) of the decision maker(s) or purchasing agent, how they feel about the business solutions they currently use, what their schedules are like, and more.
+- Gather information.
+Dropping in on an office allows you to talk to people who might have useful information about the company in general.
+A few minutes with the receptionist can yield the names of decision-makers, how they feel about the business solutions they currently use, what their schedules are like, and more.
 Even in buildings where you can't move past the lobby without an appointment, you can still find company names from the building directory so that you can look them up later for a phone call or email.